-And speaking of forgiving them faster, I’m not even kidding when I say that while taking these pictures I had to clean up a mess with my Bounty Paper Towels.
+I’m not even kidding when I say that while taking these pictures I had to clean up a mess with my Bounty Paper Towels.
 I won’t name names, but when someone gets overly excited, his bladder gets excited as well.
-Having three people jumping up and down all excitedly, calling his name in high pitch squeals, trying to get him to look at the camera (hey guys, I’m trying to eat these dog bones, can you quit with the masterpiece theater act???), was WAY too exciting, and sure enough, we had an accident.
-Bounty clean up on isle one!
-Thankfully Bounty has pet mess removal covered.
+Does anyone else have a dog with an emotional bladder?
+Any tips?
+Having three people jumping up and down all excitedly, calling his name in high pitch squeals, trying to get him to look at the camera (hey guys, I’m trying to eat these homemade dog bones, can you quit with the masterpiece theater act???), was WAY too exciting, and sure enough, we had an accident.

 Because my dogs both have some food allergies, I don’t buy them many treats at the store.
-It’s fun to make them homemade treats from time to time, and they certainly appreciate the effort.
-If you haven’t made homemade dog bones, they are actually really easy.
+They get ice and carrots, but can’t eat most commercial dog treats.
+It’s great to make them homemade dog treats and they certainly seem to enjoy them.
+If you haven’t made homemade dog bones, they are actually really easy to make.

-Making these treats is very similar to making sugar cookies.
+Making these homemade dog treats is very similar to making sugar cookies.
 You make up your dough, roll it out, cut it with cookie cutters and bake it.
 The biggest difference is that when you are done baking these instead of immediately taking them out of the oven, you let them remain in the oven after you turn it off, for about 20 minutes, to let them harden up.
-My dogs LOVE these.
+My dogs LOVE this recipe for homemade dog treats.

 Homemade Dog Treats